shivannis/xandr-docs-public/xandr-docs/articles/invest/member-attributed-conversions-report.md

 # Member Attributed Conversions report

-When a conversion pixel fires, Xandr determines if the conversion can be attributed (tied to a creative that the user previously viewed or clicked).
+When a conversion pixel fires, Microsoft Advertising determines if the conversion can be attributed (tied to a creative that the user previously viewed or clicked).
 For more information about how conversion attribution works, see [Conversion Attribution](conversion-attribution.md).

 The Member Attributed Conversions Report lets you see conversion pixel IDs, order IDs, when clicks or impressions were attributed, and other information related to attributed conversions for a member.